Radio AGN feedback sustains quiescence only in a minority of massive galaxies

-Radio active galactic nuclei (AGNs) eject a huge amount of energy into the surrounding medium and are thought to potentially prevent gas cooling and maintain the quiescence of massive galaxies\cite{Fabian2012,Heckman2014,Eckert2021}.
-The short-lived, sporadic, and anisotropic nature of radio activities\cite{McNamara2007, Birzan2008, Pinjarkar2023, Su2021}, coupled with the detection of abundant cold gas around some massive quiescent galaxies\cite{Serra2012, LiX2024}, raise questions about the efficiency of radio feedback in massive galaxies.
-Here we present an innovative method rooted in artificial intelligence to separate galaxies in which radio feedback is effective (RFE), regardless of current radio emission, from those in which radio feedback is ineffective (RFI), according to their optical images.
-Galaxies categorized as RFE are all dynamically hot, whereas quiescent RFI (RFI-Q) galaxies usually have extended cold-disk components.
+\abstract {Radio active galactic nuclei (AGNs) inject a large amount of energy into their surrounding medium, which is widely believed to prevent gas cooling and maintain quiescence in massive galaxies.
+However, their short-lived, sporadic and anisotropic nature, together with abundant cold gas in many quiescent galaxies, challenges the universality of this mechanism. } {We aim to identify the population of massive quiescent galaxies that are genuinely regulated by radio AGN feedback, independently of their instantaneous radio emission, and to study their galaxy and halo properties to assess how the feedback efficacy correlates with their cold-gas reservoirs.} {We develop an AI classifier using galaxy optical images, trained on Q-LERGs (Quiescent Low-Excitation Radio Galaxies) and non-Q-LERGs samples with a noisy-label learning strategy.
+This classifier distinguishes galaxies where feedback is effective (RFE), regardless of their current radio emission, from those with ineffective feedback (RFI).} {Galaxies categorized as RFE are all dynamically hot, whereas quiescent RFI (RFI-Q) galaxies usually have extended cold-disk components.
 At given stellar mass, dark matter halos hosting RFE galaxies are between four to ten times more massive than those of RFI-Q galaxies.
-We find, for the first time, that almost all RFE galaxies have scant cold gas, irrespective of AGN activity.
-In contrast, many RFI-Q galaxies are surrounded by substantial amounts of condensed atomic gas, indicating a different evolutionary path from RFE galaxies.
-Our finding provides direct and compelling evidence that a radio AGN has gone through about 300 on-off cycles and that radio feedback can prevent gas cooling over a timescale much longer than that of radio activity.
-Contrary to general belief, our analysis shows that only a small fraction of massive galaxies are influenced by strong radio AGNs, suggesting that current galaxy formation models need serious revision.
+Most RFE galaxies have little cold gas, while many RFI-Q galaxies are surrounded by substantial amounts of atomic gas.
+Our findings provide direct and compelling evidence that radio AGN feedback can suppress cooling over hundreds of activity cycles but that only a small fraction of massive galaxies maintain their quenched states by this process. } {}